linode/docs/docs/websites/lamp/lamp-on-ubuntu-16-04.md

         </html>
         ~~~

-2. Navigate to `example.com/phptest.php` from your local machine
+2. Navigate to `example.com/phptest.php` from your local machine.
+If the components of your LAMP stack are working correctly, the browser will display a "Connected successfully" message.
+If not, the output will be an error message.

-###Troubleshooting
+### Troubleshooting

 *   If the site does not load at all, check if Apache is running, and restart if required:

         systemctl status apache2
         sudo systemctl restart apache2

 *   If the site loads, but the page it returns is the default "Congratulations" page, return to the **Configure Virtual Hosts** section above, and check that the `DocumentRoot` matches your `example.com/public_html` folder

-*  If the page it returns says "Index of /" or has a similar folder tree structure, create a test `index.html` file or a test file as shown above
+*   If the page it returns says "Index of /" or has a similar folder tree structure, create a test `index.html` file or a test file as shown above.

 Congratulations!
 You have now set up and configured a LAMP stack.